CS-433/ml-project-2-little_microbes/README.md

-# ml4science-synthetic-data

-SYNTHETIC DATA GENERATION WITH VAE FOR BETTER MODEL FAIRNESS
+# Synthetic data generation with VAE for fairness mitigation - ML4Science

 This project aims to build a VAE model that allows to generate synthetic data to augment a dataset in order to increase a classifier's fairness.
 This classifier aims to predict whether a student would pass a test, based on their clicks profile on a virtual learning simulation.